List of Frankish queens consort

 This is a list of the women who have been queens consort of the Frankish people.
-As all monarchs of the Franks have been required by law and tradition to be male, there has never been a queen regnant of the Franks (although some women have governed as regents).
+As all kings of the Franks have been male, there has never been a queen regnant of the Franks (although some women have governed as regents).

-A timeline of consorts Frankish rulers is difficult since the realm was, according to old Germanic practice, frequently divided among the sons of a leader upon his death and then eventually reunited.
-Another factor is the practice of polygamy in the Frankish society, and it is unclear who was a concubine, a mistress, or a legal wife.
-Most of early Merovingian queens are nothing but names, and almost nothing is known about them.
+A timeline of consorts Frankish rulers is difficult since the realm was frequently divided among the sons of a king upon his death and then eventually reunited.
+Also, polygamy and concubinage complicate matters.
+Of most Merovingian queens almost nothing but the name is known.